Oladipupo-01/LITA_CAPSTONE_PROJECT2/README.md

 ## Project Overview:
 This project involves analyzing customer data for a subscription service to identify segments and trends.
-The goal is to understand customer behavior, track subscription types,identify key trends in cancellations and renewals and present a dashboards that visualizes the insight
+The goal is to understand customer behavior, track subscription types,identify key trends in cancellations and renewals and present a dashboards that visualizes the insight.
 ### Tools used:
 - Microsoft Excel
  - For data cleaning
  - For data exploration
  - For data analysis
-- Structured Query language(SQL) FOR quering data.
+- Structured Query language(SQL) for Quering data.
 - Power BI for data visualization.

 ## Exploratory Data Analysis: